ArtTucker/mental_health_and_economics/README.md

 \
 **Comfort Discussing Mental Health with a Supervisor**
 \
 Most respondents said they felt comfortable talking about mental health with their supervisors.
-Across gender, country, age and company size, ‘yes’, ‘no’, and ‘maybe’ responses were the exact same proportions, and almost evenly split into thirds (34% ‘maybe’, 28% ‘no’, and 38% ‘yes’).
+Across gender, country, age and company size, ‘yes’, ‘no’, and ‘maybe’ responses were in the exact same proportions, and almost evenly split into thirds (34% ‘maybe’, 28% ‘no’, and 38% ‘yes’).
 This demonstrates people, overall, had distributive approaches.
 The only variable that showed notable differences was country-worked.
 56% of respondents who worked in the Netherlands said ‘yes,’ they felt comfortable discussing mental health with a supervisor.
 Contrarily, only 16% of respondents who worked for companies in Germany felt similarly.
 Nevertheless, merely 31 respondents worked in the Netherlands and 44 respondents worked in Germany.
-Since the most respondents came from Britain and the US, these countries’842 respective responses of 40% and 38% ‘yes’ affected the overall results for ‘country-worked.’
+Since the most respondents came from Britain and the US, these countries’ 842 respective responses of 40% and 38% ‘yes’ affected the overall results for ‘country-worked.’
 \
 \
 **Figure A**